Pembina River Plaza

 This beautiful nature trail, constructed in 1985, gives a unique view of the mixing of nature, art, and architecture on the Capitol Grounds.
 It's a great place for a leisurely stroll or an educational walk.
 Along the west side of the mall, behind the governor's residence, the trail meanders through trees and shrubs.
 Posts identify approximately 75 different species planted on the grounds.
 In the summer, a myriad of flowers accents the green of the grass and trees.
 The trail passes statues and memorials which symbolize our state's history and heritage.
 Along the north side of the mall, the trail winds past the impressive Capitol Building.
 On the east side are the other state buildings--Department of Transportation Building, the Liberty Memorial Building, and the North Dakota Heritage Center.

-Adjacent to the Pembina River Plaza and new parking lot, the terraced amphitheater provides an outdoor venue for events such as powwows and community theater performances.
-The three-plus acres are ideal for large groups of children in year-round outdoor activities.
+Adjacent to the Pembina River Plaza and parking lot, the terraced amphitheater provides an outdoor venue for events.